junxit/us-congress-bills-115/metadata.md

 - 2017-06-26 — Introduced in House
 - 2017-06-26 — Introduced in House
 - 2017-06-26 — Referred to the House Committee on Foreign Affairs.
+- 2017-07-06 — Referred to the Subcommittee on Africa, Global Health, Global Human Rights and International Organizations.
+- 2017-11-15 — Committee Consideration and Mark-up Session Held.
+- 2017-11-15 — Ordered to be Reported in the Nature of a Substitute (Amended) by Voice Vote.
+- 2017-12-12 — Considered under suspension of the rules. (consideration: CR H9821-9824)
+- 2017-12-12 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+407.
+- 2017-12-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-12-12 — Mr. Royce (CA) moved to suspend the rules and agree to the resolution, as amended.
+- 2017-12-12 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H9821)
+- 2017-12-12 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H9821)